jakecinco/chat-app/README.md

 ### Setting up project structure
 I now think of use cases, UI-UX and visualize how the app will look and what React Components I require for the front-end and what I require for the back-end data.
 This phase is a planning an reflective phase, which if I am working in a group the key things I establish are group goals, group tasks, task-allocation, definition of done, structure of git-hub files, git-master and who resolves file confilicts - processes-procedures.

-### Task1 feature/nav-bar (branch) & in master
+### Task 1
-Initial styling and set up of this component - I like to choose fonts, colors, look and feel - images or anything that makes the app stand out from a ux point of view and is easy to navigate from a ui point of view.
+Initial styling and set up of front-end components - I like to choose fonts, colors, look and feel - images or anything that makes the app stand out from a ux point of view and is easy to navigate from a ui point of view.
 I like Pixabay for student projects [https://pixabay.com/] this image credit goes to Prawny from Pixabay, the logo icon is from fontawesome.

 This quickly sets up the look and feel with some light Tachyon styling and React Tilt, for animation in React.
 Some cool backgrounds can be found at [lea.verou.me/css3patterns] [https://www.npmjs.com/package/react-particles-js].

 With a group student project, each team member can now create their own look and feel for the project by downloading the initial pack with all the dependencies.
 Or use the one created for the team.

+Components created
+- Home
+- About
+- Navigation
+- Message input
+- Submit & Send Button

 ### Task2 work on ui-ux and product features